 - How to handle private venues?
 (Both from PESOSing foursquare checkins of private venues, and for checking in only on my site)

 - Having real venue support would also make it easier to create events at locations, rather than just named places with no location info

 Need Further Thought

 Since I carry an active GPS tracker at all times, I collect a large amount of location data.
-It currently provides data to location-tag all my posts, and sets the timezone of the posts to my local timezone.
+It currently provides data to location-tag all my posts, and sets the timezone of the posts to my local timezone, and includes weather info on posts.
 I do not have a feed of the raw location data available.

 There are other non-venue locations I may want to publish, such as when I get into a neighborhood I haven't been to in a while.
 Ideally my phone would detect automatically when I've entered a new area or an area I haven't been to in a while.
 Probably I would want it to prompt me before publishing anything publicly.
 I could receive a push notification saying something like "It looks like you're in NW Portland for the first time this year!
 Publish this?"
 These posts are usually only interesting when there is some additional information that provides context, such as "for the first time this year".